Differential GPS

 Differential Global Positioning Systems (DGPSs) supplement and enhance the positional data available from global navigation satellite systems (GNSSs).
-A DGPS for GPS can increase accuracy by about a thousandfold, from approximately 15 m to 1–3 cm.
+A DGPS can increase accuracy of positional data by about a thousandfold, from approximately 15 m to 1–3 cm.

 DGPSs consist of networks of fixed position, ground-based reference stations.
 Each reference station calculates the difference between its highly accurate known position and its less accurate satellite-derived position.
 The stations broadcast this data locally—typically using ground-based transmitters of shorter range.
 Non-fixed (mobile) receivers use it to correct their position by the same amount, thereby improving their accuracy.